 Over the summer, choose books on the grade level they will be going into.
 (Unless you know that your child needs modifications up or down.)

 Reading–lots and lots of reading–is the only way to keep kids growing as readers.
 But kids need lots of good books.
 That’s why I’ve made these book lists.

-You’ll find both familiar and newly published favorites as well as a variety of genres and subjects from which to choose.
+You’ll find both familiar favorites and newly published books as well as a variety of genres and subjects from which to choose.
 Not only that, many of these recommendations are books in series.
-(Because book series are the best!)
+(Because aren’t book series the best!?)

 2022 Summer Reading Lists for Kids